danwilliams/rustmark/README.md

 Rustmark is a simple Markdown server written in [Rust][].
 It is intended to be easy to use, easy to fork and customise, and easy to deploy.

-Rustmark exists as a crate on [crates.io][Rustmark] to establish presence and gain visibility and awareness, and because there are plans for it to become useful as a binary.
-It is not intended to be used as a library, and is not published as such.
+Rustmark currently exists as a crate on [crates.io][Rustmark] to establish presence and gain visibility and awareness while its library and binary features mature.
 (See the [Usage](#usage) section for more information.)
 It may also be useful to able to run it and see it working before then using it as a foundation for a new project.

 The main sections in this README are: